 Let’s make a list of the more expensive things that we’ve bought in the past month and another of the moments in which we’ve been most happy in the same period.
 What was it that caused this happiness?
 Was it the expensive things, or, as Epicurus would think, the things that nature and our fellow humans provide to us for free?

 Thanks for reading!
 If you liked this, you can subscribe right here on the sidebar for more!
-Cover image by Cornelia Ng on Unsplash.
+Cover image by axecop on Pexels.